 Aligned tools address the four key elements of reporting covered in the Framework:

-1. exposure to environmental and social risk
+- exposure to environmental and social risk

-2. management systems and activities to address this risk
+- management systems and activities to address this risk

-3. levels of traceability and control of materials in the supply chain
+- levels of traceability and control of materials in the supply chain

-4. progress and outcomes related to ethical supply chains
+- progress and outcomes related to ethical supply chains

 They also use metrics that are clear, robust, and appropriate.
-Many of these metrics were developed or improved in collaboration with the AFi, using the Common Methodology for Assessment of Progress Towards Deforestation- and Conversion-Free Supply Chains
+Many of these metrics were developed or improved in collaboration with the AFi, using the Common Methodology for Assessment of Progress Towards Deforestation- and Conversion-Free Supply Chains.

-Commonly used reporting tools
+Commonly used reporting tools and standards

 The following are some of the most commonly used reporting tools that can be used to report in alignment with the Accountability Framework:

 CDP operates a global environmental disclosure system that supports companies in making their environmental risk and impact transparent to stakeholders.
 In the context of soft commodity sectors, investors and commodity buyers use CDP to request sustainability data on their business partners, make informed decisions, and incentivise high-performance or improvement.
-CDP’s forests questionnaire is the most in-depth and comprehensive tool available for reporting on policies, actions, and outcomes related to commodity-driven deforestation and ecosystem conversion.
+CDP’s corporate questionnaire is the most in-depth and comprehensive tool available for reporting on policies, actions, and outcomes related to commodity-driven deforestation and ecosystem conversion.

 Regular joint reports with CDP demonstrate how reporting against CDP can be used to assess progress against the expectations of the Accountability Framework.
-View most recent report
+View most recent report.

 Global Reporting Initiative (GRI)